 It is important to keep in mind that some parents may not be comfortable supporting their children's mathematical skills (Cannon & Ginsburg, 2008).
-Accordingly, teachers may need to
+Accordingly, teachers may need to support these parents by providing resources for them and guiding them through what to do with their children.
+A critical component for choosing storybooks to support mathematics learning is ensuring that all books are reviewed for mathematics content, visual appeal, gender, and cultural inclusiveness (Whitin & Whitin, 2004).
+The following paragraphs present examples of explicit, implicit, and digital storybooks.

 An example of a book with explicit mathematics content is the, "Round the Rug Math: Adventures in Problem Solving" series by Beth Casey (2004).
-This series of books teaches early childhood mathematics (Pre-K to Grade 2), through a series of six problem-solving adventure stories.
+This series of books teaches early childhood mathematics (Pre-K to Grade 2), through a series of six problemsolving adventure stories.
 Teachers and parents can select from the supplementary books in this series to enrich their teaching and address gaps in their present mathematics curriculum (Casey, 2004).

-Below are two examples of "Round the Rug Math" series books.
+Below are two examples of "'Round the Rug Math" series books.